-Sgt.
-1st Class Bryan Eck, an infantryman with Alpha Company, 2-121 Infantry, received his certificate of completion from the three-day resilience training assistant course in Macon.
-The 48th Infantry Brigade Combat Team Soldiers learned skills to help them grow and thrive in the face of challenges and bounce back from adversity.
+The 48th Infantry Brigade Combat Team hosted a three-day resilience training assistant course in Macon, June 6, where Soldiers learned skills to help them grow and thrive in the face of challenges and bounce back from adversity.
+Staff Sgt.
+Nicole Groover, signal support specialist with Charlie Company, 48th Brigade Special Troops Battalion, identifies the character strengths she recognizes in another RTA student.
 The Ready and Resilient Campaign, otherwise known as R2C, builds upon mental, physical, emotional, behavioral and spiritual resilience in our Soldiers, families and civilians to enhance their ability to manage the rigors and challenges of a demanding profession.
 After all, a healthy mind and body are essential to individual and unit readiness.
 In keeping with the requirement of Army Directive 2013-07, master resilience trainers of the 48th Infantry Brigade Combat Team certified 36 resilience training assistants to help the brigade conduct annual resilience training at the unit level.
-The R2C is a result of research proving that individual resilience can be built, maintained, and strengthened when viewed as an enduring concept and acquired through regular training.
+The R2C is a result of research proving that individual resilience can be built, maintained and strengthened when viewed as an enduring concept and acquired through regular training.
 (Georgia Army National Guard photo by 1st Sgt.
 Rachel Dryden)

 LEAVE A COMMENT

 This work, Ready and resilient 48 IBCT [Image 1 of 10], by 1SG Rachel Dryden, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.